zopefoundation/zc.relationship/src/zc/relationship/README.txt

 also may return the same value as the other tokenizers to mean different
 objects: the stores are separate.

+Note that both dump and load may also be explicitly None in the dictionary: this will mean that the values are already appropriate to be used as tokens.
+It enables an optimization described in the `Optimizing relationship index use`_ section [#neither_or_both]_.

 In addition to the one required argument to the class, the signature contains four optional arguments.
 The 'defaultTransitiveQueriesFactory' is the next, and allows you to specify a callable as described in